Help Pets By Becoming a Pet Foster Volunteer

-Did you know that one of the primary reasons Helen Woodward Animal Center placed over 3,200 orphan animals into loving forever homes last year is due to the dedication of our incredible Foster Families?
-By fostering animals for a short but necessary period of time, these families provide more room at the Center, allowing our adoptions department to help other shelters by taking in more animals.
+Did you know that one of the primary reasons Helen Woodward Animal Center placed over 3,200 orphan animals into loving forever homes last year is the dedication of our incredible Foster Families?
+By fostering animals for a short but necessary period of time, these families provide more room at the Center, allowing our Adoptions Department to help other shelters by taking in more animals.
 We have a limited amount of kennel space, so when foster families take in pets, they are also helping other orphan pets by opening up a kennel.
 There are many animals in need, so the more animals we can take in the better!
 Is there a safe space in your heart and home for an angel?

-Why would an orphan animal require fostering?
+Why would an orphan pet need fostering?

 Animals are fostered for a variety of reasons.
 Some are too young for adoption, some need a home in which to recover after a medical procedure, some are pregnant or nursing, and some need more socialization.
 Foster families provide the love and stability these pets need to be happy and healthy, both mentally and physically.
-When an orphan animal has been in a foster home, he or she is more confident and social; therefore the pet transitions into its new home with greater ease!
+When an orphan animal has been in a foster home, he or she is more confident and social; therefore the pet transitions into his or her new home with greater ease!

 How long will I be fostering a pet?

 Generally, the foster time period ranges from 2-4 weeks.
 The time period can vary, however, depending on the needs of each pet.